gmcgibbon/feedforward-neural-net-slides/src/slides/slide-05.md

 ## What is a Feedforward Neural Network?

-Feedforward ANNs are neural networks that flow data in one direction: forward.
+Feedforward ANNs are neural networks that flow data forward only.
 There are no recurrent layers throughout the network.

 Vertical: